frozar/cljdoc_specter_support/README.md

 You should get an error message containing:
 ```
+Syntax error (ExceptionInfo) compiling at (/tmp/form-init5983654348168614256.clj:1:73).
-Unable to resolve var: coll? in this context at line 1450 resources/specter-1.1.3/com/rpl/specter.cljc
+Unable to resolve var: coll? in this context at line 21 src/main/essential.cljc
 ```

-## Observation

-If the `recursive-path` macro is used in the `specter.cljc` file, `analyze-file` fails.
-This macro is only used in the definition of `walker` and `codewalker` near to the end of `specter.cljc`.